The Terrible Catsafterme

 • 001.
 Pilot – 11/2/2003

 • Widower Michael Bluth (Jason Bateman) is the Manager of his father’s real estate company The Bluth Company, based in Orange County, California.
 Michael has a strained relationships with most of his family, including his snippy socialite mother Lucille (Jessica Walter), his hippie, yet selfish, twin sister Lindsay (Portia di Rossi) his older brother magician George Oscar II – aka Gob (Will Arnett), and his younger brother Byron – aka Buster (Tony Hale), who is rather slow and indecisive about his future.
 Michael’s father George “Pop-Pop” (Jeffrey Tambor) is holding his retirement party on the ship Marina Hornblower, and Michael expects to be named as partner of the firm.
-Michael and his teenage son George Michael (Michael Cera) are living in the model home of one the company’s housing tracts.
+Michael and his teenage son George Michael (Michael Cera) are living in the model home of one the company’s housing tracts in Sudden Valley.
 George Michael works at Bluth Company’s Original Frozen Banana Stand on Balboa Island.
 Lindsay and Michael haven’t spoken in a year, as her and her husband, the flamboyant Tobias Fünke (David Cross) have been attending fundraisers all over the country.
 Lindsay and Tobias and their daughter Maeby (Alia Shawkat) show up in town a month prior to the party but do not tell Michael.
 Tobias is a former doctor who lost his medical license for administering CPR on a man who was just sleeping.
 Michael is disgusted with his mother, Lindsay, and Gob for dipping into company funds constantly.
 Meanwhile George Michael meets up with his cousin Maeby, and decide to play a prank on their parents by kissing and pretending they don’t know they are cousins.
 After they kiss on the boat, George Michael develops an immediate crush on her.
 Tobias thinks he’s trying out for a pirate troupe and winds up on a boat full of gay protesters.
 When George names Lucille as the C.E.O. instead of Michael, he decides to take his son and leave the family behind.
 Police and the SEC invade the party and arrest George for defrauding investors.
 George attempts to hide Gob’s magic trick the Aztec Tomb, and when the news reveals how it works, Gob is ostracized from the Magic Alliance.
 Tobias is arrested with the protesters and decides to following many of their footsteps…and become an actor.
 The SEC freezes the the company accounts, and Lucille puts Buster in charge of the company.
 Michael takes another job in Phoenix with a rival housing company.
 The family realizes they need Michael after all and begs him to come back.
 Micheal refuses, and visits his father in jail to formally resign from the Bluth Company.
 George explains that he didn’t appoint Michael as CEO to keep him out of legal trouble.
 John Beard plays newscaster John Beard.
 Stacey Woods is field reporter Trisha Thoon.
 Ron Howard is the narrator.
 3/25/16

 Read the rest of this entry »